aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 RETURNS: DICOM/HRRT archive information hash ref if exactly one archive was found.
 Exits
          when either no match or multiple matches are found.

+### createMriUploadArray($uploadID)

+Creates the MRI upload information hash ref for the uploadID passed as argument.

+INPUTS:
+  - $uploadID: UploadID to query mri\_upload

+RETURNS: MRI upload information hash ref if found a row for UploadID in mri\_upload.
+         Exits when either no match is found.

 ### determinePSC($tarchiveInfo, $to\_log, $upload\_id)

 Determines the PSC based on the DICOM archive information hash ref.